athalhammer/danker/README.md

 5. __Can I use danker to compute PageRank on other graphs than Wikipedia?__

-   _Sure, you can use the files ./lib/danker.py and ./lib/danker_bigmem.py for computing PageRank on your graph.
-Note that the former needs the same file in two different formats (left and right sorted, tab-separated respectively) and the latter only once (left sorted, tab-separated).
-You can use the sort Unix command for sorting._
+   _Sure, you can use the file ./lib/danker.py for computing PageRank on your graph.
+If you pass a "right sorted" file as optional parameter (`--right_sorted`, automatically the slower method with low memory footprint will be used.
+The memory-intensive method will be used otherwise.
+You can sort tab-separated files with the Unix command `sort --key=2 -o output-file input-file`.

 6. __Why do the scores not form a nice probability distribution?__